Marius2504/IntroductionToRobotics/README.md

 and a beeping sound from the buzzer at a constant interval.
 Duration:
 8 seconds.
-4. State 4 (initiated after state 3 ends): red for cars, blinking green for people and a beeping sound from the buzzer, at a constant interval, faster than the beeping in state 3.
+4. State 4 (initiated after state 3 ends): red for cars, blinking green for people and a beeping sound from the buzzer, at a constant interval, faster than the beeping in state 3.
 This state should last 4 seconds.

   Picture link: https://postimg.cc/ctQ1Wtfq